LyingScholar/Shopping-app-demo/docs/DesignDoc.md

 > _**[Sprint 2 & 4]** Provide a high-level overview of the domain for this application.
 You
 > can discuss the more important domain entities and their relationship
 > to each other._

+There are three main components of the domain model: Helper, Manager, and Need.
+Between these relationships are more entities that are used by either of three main entities in varying relationships.
+A Need can be placed into a Needs Cupboard, while a Manager can edit the Need and a Helper can view the Need.
+A Need can be placed into a funding backet by a Helper, who can checkout with that Need.
+All these relationships belong in a Non-Profit company, who has a page on a U-Fund server that needs a username for a Helper or Manager to login.

 ## Architecture and Design